andrewcooke/Drawing.jl/README.md

    context with certain pen attributes (colour, width, etc), and then have an inner scope that changes a subset of those values.

-Both of these are demonstrated in the examples below:
+Both of these are demonstrated in the examples below.

 ## Example